Friday, April 8, 2022

-PBS NewsHour host Jeffrey Brown to Speak in Boise in October
+PBS NewsHour host Jeffrey Brown to Speak in Boise on Friday, April 8, 2022

 The event is supported in part by Holland & Hart, Idaho Public Television, and Boise State Public Radio.
 Brown’s lecture is part of the “Democracy and the Informed Citizen” initiative supported in part by a grant from the Andrew W. Mellon Foundation.